fscorrupt/awesome-stars/README.md

 - [PascalLuginbuehl/home-assistant-tray-menu](https://github.com/PascalLuginbuehl/home-assistant-tray-menu) - An app to interact with Home Assistant in the Windows System Tray
 - [noodle-run/noodle](https://github.com/noodle-run/noodle) - Rethinking Student Productivity
 - [eramdam/starry-raindrop](https://github.com/eramdam/starry-raindrop) - Sync GitHub starred repos to a Raindrop.io collection
 - [ViewTube/viewtube](https://github.com/ViewTube/viewtube) - ▶️ ViewTube: The open source, privacy-conscious way to enjoy your favorite YouTube content.
-Docs: https://viewtube.wiki, Status: https://uptime.viewtube.io
+Docs: https://viewtube.wiki
 - [manybothans/plex-requester-collections](https://github.com/manybothans/plex-requester-collections) - This app will tag your media in Plex, Radarr, and Sonarr with the username of the person who requested the media in Overseerr.
 To assist with library pruning, it can also connect to Tautulli and tag m
 - [DialmasterOrg/Youtarr](https://github.com/DialmasterOrg/Youtarr) - Self-hosted web app that automates downloading, organizing, and scheduling YouTube channel content with support for Plex, Kodi, Emby and Jellyfin
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥🔥🔥 Open-source Jira, Linear, Monday, and ClickUp alternative.
 Plane is a modern project management platform to manage tasks, sprints, docs, and triage.